jbailey2705/UFO-s/README.md

 - CSS

 ## Overview
 We were tasked to create and display a table, organizing data stored in a JavaScript array.
 The website created through JavaScript will allow visitors to the site to filter by certain data points based on date, city, state, & shape.
-Information in the site uses information stored in CSS/HTML & Bootstrap, generating the aesthetics of the file:///Users/jbailey2705/Desktop/UT:Bootcamp/UFOs/index.html
+Information in the site uses information stored in CSS/HTML & Bootstrap, generating the aesthetics of the Webpage

+## Results

+When visiting the Webpage UFO Sightings - The Truth is Out There